openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the write interface for application event logging, additional array elements are discarded because an array of excessive length was passed as the event parameter value.
+When calling the write interface for application event logging, additional array elements will be discarded because an excessively long array was passed as the event parameter value.

 **Possible Causes**

 The array length in the passed event parameter value exceeds 100.

-**Resolution Steps**
+**Solution**

 Pass an event parameter value with a valid array length.